Long Ago, Pokémon Married People All the Time

 I’m not nearly as knowledgeable about Pokemon as a lot of other people, so I can’t really speculate on this much – but if you have any thoughts or extra insight though, please let me know in the comments.

-If you enjoyed this post and know someone else who's a Pokemon fan, it'd mean a lot if you shared it with them.
-Sharing is one of the best ways to support Legends of Localization!
+If you liked this write-up and know someone else who's a Pokemon fan, it'd mean a lot if you shared it with them.
+People rarely seek out localization articles, so sharing really helps me a lot!

 30 Comments